GENERAL RULES, TICKETS and WAGERS:

 a.
 Rules for baseball propositions, run lines, and all baseball “in-play” wagers are the same as those for baseball totals, unless stipulated otherwise on guest wagering information sheets or odds display.

 b.
-On Baseball 5 Inning wagers, games must go 5 full innings and Both Specified (Listed) Pitchers must start for “Action”.
-Winners and losers determined at the conclusion of the 5th inning.
+On baseball five inning wagers, games must go five full innings and Both Specified (Listed) Pitchers must start for “Action”.
+Winners and losers determined at the conclusion of the fifth inning.

 14. Baseball wagers are accepted in the following manner: